bmeviauac01/softwarelab1/docs/Lab-EFREST/index.md

 ## Exercise overview

-In this exercise we will implement the backend of a simple task management web application.
+In this exercise, we will implement the backend of a simple task management web application.
 The application handles **two types of entities: statuses and tasks** where a status is associated with multiple tasks (1-\* connection).
 (In the text of the exercises will use _tasks_ only for referring to this entity of the application.)

-If we had a frontend the the application would be a [Kanban-table](https://en.wikipedia.org/wiki/Kanban_board).
-We will not be creating a frontend here only the REST Api-t and Entity Framework + ASP.NET Core Web Api server.
+If we had a frontend, the application would be a [Kanban-board](https://en.wikipedia.org/wiki/Kanban_board).
+We will not create a frontend here, only the REST API and Entity Framework + ASP.NET Core Web API server.

 ## Initial steps